stevebuik/om-next-ideas/README.md

 ## Ideas

-- heavily jvm/clj focused
-- cljc all the things, even client parser
+- cljc all the things (only the react components and the app init ns are cljs)
-    - easier to run CI tests for client code
+    - easier to run CI tests for client code (lein test vs lein doo)
     - easier to run integration tests of client and server when server is clj
 - separation of concerns: using msgs for mutations from view components
-    - msgs translated into parse mutations by a controller ns because...
+    - msgs translated into parse mutations by a "controller" ns because...
+    - views should only know about rendering and sending back user events (called messages)
     - views shouldn't know about tempids
     - views shouldn't know which queries should be re-run after mutations
+    - views shouldn't need to decide if a mutation is required i.e. dirty checking
     - controller can be cljc and used in jvm unit/integration tests
-- controller is cljc to support jvm tests using messages i.e. test everything except render fn
-    - allows schemas to check messages
+    - allows schemas to check messages from UI
-    - can re-run post-mutation queries and test on jvm
-    - schemas can generate messages for test.check
+    - schemas can generate messages for test.check (experimental) generators
 - generative testing using schema generators
-    - for unit tests
+    - for unit tests (see core_test.cljc)
     - TODO for integration tests
 - parse middleware
 - schema to validate queries (especially on server where client might be hacked)